The investigation has already cost Hernandez at least one endorsement deal

 As the mystery was unfolding in Massachusetts, Hernandez and his attorneys were dealing with a lawsuit in Miami in which a man claimed Hernandez shot him after they rode in a car after an argument at a strip club.

 According to a court document, Alexander Bradley contends he lost his right eye because of the February incident.

-The case was dismissed Monday over an error in the initial paperwork, but it was refiled on Wednesday, according to court documents.
+The case was dismissed Monday over an error in the initial paperwork, and was refiled a few days later.

 CNN’s Mary Snow, Lawrence Crook, and Susan Candiotti contributed to this report.